theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-19-unconventional-wanderings-in-the-east.md

 I was on the other side of India, i.e., near the East coast.
 I traveled with other enthusiasts and friends on a _study tour_, to Odisha.
-If you go about asking people in general about their thoughts on Odisha, chances are that they don’t know enough to even have an opinion about it, and just know that it is another state of India, somewhere in the general Eastern direction (for those of us living in central-ish India), or they know bits and pieces and just enough information to conclude that it is among the economically poorest and most underdeveloped states of India, and/or that it is "culturally rich".
+If you go about asking people in general about their thoughts on Odisha, chances are that they don’t know enough to even have an opinion on the topic, and just know that it is another state of India, somewhere in the general Eastern direction (for those of us living in central-ish India), or they know bits and pieces and have just enough information to conclude that it is among the economically poorest and most underdeveloped states of India, and/or that it is "culturally rich".
 Most people know of popular tourist destinations within Odisha, which are mainly a whole lot of temples in a bunch of different towns, the Chilika lake, and the nature.
 When we first met and decided that we’d travel to Odisha, we didn’t know much more than this either.
-We started out by looking at the map of Odisha, perhaps for the time ever, and had conversations that went like this: [pointing at a location on the map]
+We began by looking at the map of Odisha, perhaps for the time ever, and had conversations that went somewhat like this:

+[pointing at a location on the map]
 _"This area over here?
 We could go there.
+Sundargarh?
 Mayurbhanj?
-Sundargarh?
 Yeah, let’s go there too.
-What about here?"_, and so on.
+Where's the lake?
+What about this place over here?"_, and so on.

 Finally we zeroed in on two
 districts, Mayurbhanj and Kandhamal, apart from an obligatory visit to Bhubaneswar,